WCSCourses/GenEpiLAC2023/Manuals/Assembly_method_comparison/Assembly_annotation.md

 <br>

-In this module we will assemble the genome of a strain of _S. aureus_, 16B, that was sequenced as part of an MRSA outbreak investigation, (Köser et al., 2012, N Engl J Med.
+In this module we will assemble the genome of a strain of _S. aureus_, 16B, that was sequenced as part of an MRSA outbreak investigation, (Köser _et al_., 2012, N Engl J Med.
 366:2267-75).
 Using multi locus sequence typing (MLST) the isolate was identified as belonging to sequence type 1 (ST1), a lineage of _S. aureus_ that is more frequently associated with infections in the community rather than in hospitals, and tends to be less resistant to antibiotics than the _S. aureus_ commonly associated with hospital-acquired infection.

 ## [Tasks](#tasks)

 <br>

 We are going to query the resistome of 16B using `ariba` and a resistance gene database.
-We will generate an assembly and compare it to the chromosomes of 2 other ST1 isolates: MSSA476, which was isolated in the UK (Holden et al., 2004, PNAS.
-101:9786-91), and MW2, which was isolated in the USA (Baba et al., 2002, Lancet 359:1819-27).
+We will generate an assembly and compare it to the chromosomes of 2 other ST1 isolates: MSSA476, which was isolated in the UK (Holden _et al_., 2004, PNAS.
+101:9786-91), and MW2, which was isolated in the USA (Baba _et al_., 2002, Lancet 359:1819-27).
 Both MSSA476 and MW2 have been completely sequenced, annotated and deposited in EMBL.

 <br>